Chapter 18 R Packages

 18.6 Sharing your Package

-If you chose to share your package with others by sharing a .tar.gz file, then create the file using the Build tab and More -> Build Source Package.
-Then to install the package, the user will run the R command
+It is also possible to wrap up our packages in a simple compressed file.
+If you chose to share your package with others by sharing a .tar.gz file, then create the file using the Build tab within RStudio and choosing the option More -> Build Source Package.
+This will create a .tar.gz file within the R package project directory, that can then be shared with others via email or many traditional file exchange methods.

 18.7 An Example Package